rails/rails/guides/source/error_reporting.md

 Error Reporting in Rails Applications
 ========================

-This guide introduces some ways that you can manage exceptions that occur in Ruby on Rails applications.
-Exceptions are any events that interrupt the normal flow of your program, such as errors.
+This guide introduces ways to manage errors in a Rails application.

 After reading this guide, you will know: